Skip to main content

 The resource lists the advantages and disadvantages to each hemodialysis vascular access type.
 Use this handout to educate patients and staff members about the different vascular access types.

-• Sepsis Zone Tool
+• Sepsis Zone Tool (English/Spanish

 This one-page document specifies and categorizes symptoms of sepsis and actions to be taken if those symptoms manifest by green—No Signs of Infection, yellow—Caution, and red—Medical Alert.